Nuna Pipa Review

 Installing the carrier on the base can be a little temperamental, and it doesn't fall into place like some of the competition.
 We didn't experience thinking it was in place when it wasn't.
 Unlike most seats, this seat has the handle on the back of the base.
 It is easy to use, but we didn't like it, and it made releasing and lifting the carrier awkward and more challenging to do than the traditional style of release.

 LATCH Anchors and Manual Storage

-The shell is on the average side for quality and it neither impresses nor disappoints.
+The Nuna earns top results for comfort and quality.
+It has nice padding and a firm head and body cushion with thicker than average padding that feels softer than most.
+The fabric covering the seat is soft.
+The shell is average for quality, and it neither impresses nor disappoints.
 It feels solid and durable, but it isn't anything to write home about.
-The overall fit and finish of the seat are good and consistent.
-The fabric fits the seat well and the cover on the canopy is nice.
-The Pipa offers the same level of quality across the board including a handle that works well and moves easily.
+The overall fit and finish of the seat are good.
+The fabric fits the seat well, and the cover on the canopy is nice.
+The Pipa offers the same level of quality across the board, including a handle that works well.

-- UPPAbaby Cruz — This full-size stroller won awards in multiple reviews and is a quality product with useful features like a giant storage bin with 25 lb storage capacity.
+- UPPAbaby Cruz v2 — This full-size stroller won awards in multiple reviews and is a quality product with useful features like a giant storage bin with 25 lb storage capacity.

 - UPPAbaby Vista v2-- The Vista is a full-size stroller that can grow with your family and could be a good choice for those who plan to have more children close in age.
 This stroller works with two seats and a running board to accommodate up to 3 children at one time.

 While the Pipa has some intriguing qualities and uses high-end materials, it only scored an average overall score in our tests.
 It didn't really offer a standout feature or function to justify the price or the other sacrifices you'll need to make with this seat.
 With one of the lowest crash test analysis scores in the group, we think there are better options to be had.

 What Other Infant Car Seat Should You Consider?